By: Susan Adams, M. Ed.

 Then there is the issue of the children.
-Stepchldren can and often do break up remarriages.
-Childen know how to aggravate and punish adults.
+Stepchildren can and often do break up remarriages.
+Children know how to aggravate and punish adults.
 They can make life miserable.
-Therefore, if you allow guilt and fear of losing a child’s acceptance to rule you, you have lost the battle.
+Therefore, if you allow guilt and fear of losing a child's acceptance to rule you, you have lost the battle.
 Instead, act firmly and warmly and be patient.
-Ultimately the odds are with you to win the child’s respect.
+Ultimately the odds are with you to win the child's respect.

 The relationship with stepchildren is a friendship, slow to build.
 There is no instant parenting.
 You need to get to know your stepchildren before trying to tell them what to do.

 You need to take a look at whether your future partner has grown close to the children over time when he or she was alone with them.
 If it has been a very close relationship, the kids are more apt to resent you.

 Be attuned if the children are kept in the background during courtship and if they have an over-idealized view of their mother or their father.

 At the other extreme, be wary if the children are hostile or mistrustful because one parent or the other treated them badly.

 Take the children on outings with you on your own.
 However, be wary that marriage changes everything.
 A good relationship before marriage may collapse when you become permanent and dreams of their parents reconciling become clearly only dreams.

 It is possible to make a remarriage work. especially if you remember that the remarriage is for the partners and not for the kids, at least at first.
 Everyone needs to parent their own kids, build a relationship with the stepchildren, and demonstrate what a real partnership looks like.

 There are MANY rewards of step parenting if one can be patient as the family re-forms and moves ahead.